duckie88/Red-Panda-COCAINE/Red-Panda-COCAINE/474_assignment_2/rgalhotra_samarcellin_ttran23/README.txt

 (USAGE: dpgen netlistFile verilogFile )

 Project reads in netlist files and creates a synthesizable verilog datapath implementation.
+Also calculates the estimated critical path and outputs it to console.

+Rohin: wrote instruction conversion from netlist to verilog
+Tam: wrote file output, verilog header and footer sections
+Stephanie: wrote file input and critical path caluclations